Home

 Since only a small part of these ancient Chinese terra cotta soldiers have been excavated, there is much information still to be gleaned in the future.
 Watch this space....

-My Terra Cotta Soldier Thoughts
+My Terra Cotta Soldiers Thoughts

 Have you seen the terra cotta warriors, either in China or on exhibition?
 Did you meet the man posing as a statue?
 What are your thoughts on digging up the past, or on Chinese history? if you have anything related to these topics you would like to share, I'd love to hear it.